demonnico/UIKitAnimationPro/README.md

 #Why use it

-* it helps you create a sequnce of animaions like the way in cocos2d.
+* it helps you create a sequnce of animaions like the way in cocos2d. (also like Sprite Kit even without iOS7)

 #How To Use